HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-procedure.md

-**NOTE**: shall we include here directions and emergency contact info? probably not. we should just refer to the original file in the Teams folder.

-**NOTE:**: We should probably split the content into two pages: one to give info about what to do when we go to the hospital (parking, participant admission, reach the room, preparation, testing, clean and wrap up) and one to give detailed info about the instruments (scanner type, projector, filters, eye-tracking, distance eye to screen, button boxes) and possible failiures/troubleshoots.

-**TODO:** Since the hospital signage changed recently, might be useful to include updated directions with pictures

 # Practical scanning protocol

 This page outlines the procedures followed by our lab at MR8.
-It includes information specific to the hospital, booking procedures, room access, contacting relevant personnel, and managing parking tickets.

 For a quick overview of all the steps on the day of a scanning section, please consult the [MRI checklist](https://kuleuven.sharepoint.com/:w:/r/sites/T0005824-Hoplab/Shared%20Documents/Hoplab/Research/MRI/Info%20for%20newbies/What%20to%20do%20at%20the%20scanner/ChecklistMR8.docx?d=w195af25d58334931bee6a959e882c312&csf=1&web=1&e=Uj1dHz)